jebitok-dev/1-Jebitok-techincal-writing-blog/cm5s91iqn000709jsbfxjadyr.md

 * A system for which support has ended by the vendor and it is still in production.

 An organization might identify several other risks in addition to these examples.
 However, in addition to just identifying risks, these risks also need to be quantified.
 After all, the likelihood of materializing a risk on a cordoned-off and isolated server differs greatly from that of a public-facing server hosting a web frontend.
 Similarly, the impact of a risk materializing on a crown jewel, such as a main database server containing confidential information, differs greatly from that of a development server with dummy data.

-﻿**Assigning Likelihood to Each Risk**
+**Assigning Likelihood to Each Risk**

-﻿To quantify risk, we need to identify how likely or probable it is that the risk will materialize.
+To quantify risk, we need to identify how likely or probable it is that the risk will materialize.

 ![Choosing likelihood for each risk](https://tryhackme-images.s3.amazonaws.com/user-uploads/6093e17fa004d20049b6933e/room-content/6093e17fa004d20049b6933e-1730225302945.png align="left")

 We can then assign a number to quantify this likelihood.
 This number is often on a scale of 1 to 5.
 The exact scale differs from organization to organization and from framework to framework.
 Likelihood can also be called the probability of materialization of a risk.
 An example scale for likelihood can be:

 1. **Improbable:** So unlikely that it might never happen.